 By default a Chromebook will remember multiple accounts or user profiles.
 These profiles are shown on the Chromebook’s sign on screen.
-There are times when you want to remove user profiles from a Google Chromebook sign in screen such as the end of a quarter, semester, or year.

 There are times when a new student or group of students will be assigned the Chromebook.
 Other times you may get an error saying your Chromebook profile could not be opened correctly and it needs to be removed.